wso2-attic/ballerina-integrator/docs/content/src/learn/tutorials/saas-integrations/amazons3/working-with-object-service/README.md

 support of connectors.
 In this guide, we are mainly focusing on connecting to the Amazon Simple Storage Service API to create, store, download, and use data with other services.

 The `wso2/amazons3` module allows you to perform the following operations.

 * Create Bucket
 * List Buckets
+* Delete Bucket
 * Create Object
 * List Objects
 * Get Object
 * Delete Object
-* Delete Bucket

-This example explains how to use the S3 client to connect with the Amazon S3 instance and to create an Amazon S3 bucket.
+This example explains how to use the S3 client to connect with the Amazon S3 instance and to create a Amazon S3 object, get objects in a bucket, get object data and delete an object.

 You can find other integrations modules from [wso2-ballerina](https://github.com/wso2-ballerina) GitHub organization.